UWE-Ruby/week-27/presentation/timer1.md

-!SLIDE
+!SLIDE countdown bullets

-### Skinny Controller
+### Offline Job Processing

-* Install and run the application
+* Create one or more Resque Jobs
-* Choose callbacks or an observer
+* Enqueue a post job
-* Skinny up that controller
+* Echo a post to a service

 <div id="countdown_dashboard" style="margin-left: 372px; width: 350px; height:150px;">